-Gateways must be configured in PowerSharing[TM] mode for the EV chargers to share the power.
-This option must be chosen at the time of ordering to ensure the correct communication gateway is delivered to you.
+Gateways are configured in PowerSharing[TM] mode for the EV chargers to share the power.

 Multiple gateways may be required depending on the answers to these questions:

 - Are the EV chargers going to be in PowerSharing mode? - Can all EV chargers using PowerSharing mode together, communicate with the same communication gateway?